arielbk/YDKJS-Blog/Up and Going/notes.md

                 return 5 + y;
               }
 ```
-So, now addFive can be used as a normal function.
+So, now addFive can be used as a function with the value passed in when it was created remembered.

 Closures are particularly helpful with public APIs, variables can be instantiated from a function and values can be stored inside them privately.
 Still struggling to get my head around this one, but I'm sure it will come with practice.
 Scopes and Closures is the next book, after all.

 ## This identifier
 Okay, this will be interesting to look at.
 I have been using `this` for a while now, and I sort of know what its all about, but not really...
 **`this` does not refer to the function itself, but rather how it was called**

 `this` can work in one of four ways:
-- if there is nothing within a simple function call that `this` can refer to, it will search for global variable, or return `undefined` in strict-mode
+- if there is nothing within a basic function that `this` can refer to it will search for a global variable, or else return `undefined` in strict-mode
-- if you call a function as a value within an object, `this` is the object that the function is within
+- if you call a function as a value within an object, `this` refers to that object
 - when the call() method is used, `this` belongs to the function where the call is
-- if you use `new` then this is reset to a brand new instance of the function
+- if you use `new` then `this` is reset to a brand new instance of the function

 ## Prototypes
 If you reference a property on an object and it doesn't exist on that object explicitly, the objects prototype will be searched as a sort of 'fallback'.

 This behaviour can emulate class and inheritance, but it is not that.
-Far more beneficial is 'behaviour delegation', covered later in the books.
+It is far more realistic and beneficial to view it as 'behaviour delegation' – covered indepth later.

 ## Old and New
 Many of the techniques in JS will not work on older browsers, and this needs to be addressed.
 We have two options: polyfilling and transpiling.